Friday, October 5, 2018

 LM/CM: Ronnie Whelan (Ireland)

-Whelan played for Liverpool during the 1980's, where he won the 1983-1984 European Cup and 6 league titles.
+Ronnie Whelan played for Liverpool during the 1980's, where he won the 1983-1984 European Cup and 6 league titles.
 He was ranked the 30th greatest player for Liverpool.
 Whelan finished his career at Southend United, where he was also player-manager.
-He was capped 53 times, and played at Euro 1988 and the WC Finals in 1990 and 1994 for Ireland.
+He was capped 53 times, and played at Euro 1988 and the World Cup Finals in 1990 and 1994 for the Republic of Ireland.

 LW: Steve Heighway (Ireland)